 If you have type 2B/C – 3A/B/C hair, you could go for any kind of gel, but the softer the gel, the softer the hold.
 If you have coily or kinky hair, a custard or creamier gel would suit you.

 Cantu has some great curling custards and gels which work great for curly hair.
 You’ll want to elongate and moisturise your curls rather than trying to go for a strong cast.

-It’s a real favourite and I use it alongside mousse when I refresh my curls.
+They are real favorites and I use them alongside mousse when I refresh my curls.